Istria

 Istria is a peninsula located in the northern Adriatic Sea, off the coast of Croatia.
 It is the largest peninsula in the Adriatic, offering stunning views and a pristine coastline.

-Istria is an excellent location for a luxury yacht charter because it’s relatively close to many international airports and major cities like Venice, Trieste, and Milan.
-Moreover, Istria offers a variety of natural attractions such as forests, mountains, and beaches.
+Istria is an excellent location for a luxury yacht charter.
+It is relatively close to many international airports and major cities like Venice, Trieste, and Milan.
+Moreover, the destination offers a variety of natural attractions such as forests, mountains, and beaches.

 The coastal towns of Rovinj, Pula, and Porec are all popular stops for yacht charters in Istria.
 These towns have various marinas, shops, and restaurants.